On Facebook, the Dead Will Eventually Outnumber the Living

 The dead will eventually outnumber the living on Facebook, according to a new study whose authors want us to think more about the importance of preserving our collective digital histories.

 The phenomenon could take place within the next 50 years, though will likely take longer, according to a research paper from the University of Oxford Internet Institute published April 23 in the journal Big Data & Society.
-The study’s authors, Carl J. Öhman and David Watson, used a combination of data, including projected morality and population rates from the U.N. as well as Facebook’s user growth over time.
+The study’s authors, Carl J. Öhman and David Watson, used a combination of data, including projected mortality and population rates from the U.N. as well as Facebook’s user growth over time.
 It may take a little longer than 50 years to reach the tipping point, the authors admit — that calculation assumes Facebook’s user growth stopped after 2018, but the company continues to grow.
 Still, it’s likely to happen “in the first decades of the 22nd century,” they say.

 Öhman and Watson hope their work will serve as “an opportunity to respond with thoughtful and effective policy interventions” when it comes to handling what we leave behind online when we die, they wrote.